Skip to main content

 Like any business, our operation has an environmental cost: we create work that is inherently temporary; we make use of raw materials; we ask people to travel to a particular location at a particular time.

-We are committed to reducing our carbon impact, and have set ourselves ambitious targets to achieve carbon neutrality as an organisation by 2030.
+We are committed to reducing our carbon impact, and have set ourselves ambitious targets to achieve Net Zero as an organisation by 2030.

 Our Environmental Policy recognises our responsibility to take action, and our belief that theatre can also lead positive change.
 We are committed to leading by improving our practice, shaping public conversation through storytelling, and galvanizing industry action to combat the climate crisis.